Did you know that there is a National Apraxia Awareness Day?

 I have learned so much since he started seeing a speech therapist.
 Lots of children with apraxia also have a leaky gut syndrome.
 While that does sound odd, it really makes so much sense!
 The gut is called “the second brain“.
 We recently had blood drawn to do a panel and see what he is deficient in.
 As of this writing, we haven’t received the results.
 But the new pediatrician said several of his patients with apraxia are deficient in vitamin E. Some parents I’ve talked to have said their children are also deficient in iron and zinc.
-We have started taking Juice Plus, are primarily gluten and dairy free, take Carlson’s Fish Oil, and take Unique E. He takes HMF Neuropowder, my other kids take a probiotic, and I take Young Livings Life 5 probiotic.
+We have started taking Juice Plus, are primarily gluten and dairy free, take Carlson’s Fish Oil, and take Unique E. He takes HMF Neuropowder, my other kids take a probiotic (affiliate link), and I take Young Livings Life 5 probiotic (affiliate link).
 We have started eating mostly organic foods, local grass-fed beef, and I’m about to start buying our chicken locally.

 His diagnosis has totally turned our lives upside down, and at times my head still feels like it’s spinning, there are some truths that I cling to and small things that get us through.